 To read responses from candidates for Kansas House of Representatives District 46 to questions posed by the Lawrence Journal-World, visit Q&A with Kansas House District 46 candidates Highberger, Robinson.
 To read profiles of the candidates, visit Get to know the candidates: Kansas House District 46.

 To learn more about the sales tax proposal to fund a new facility for the Lawrence Police Department, click here.
+To read a story in the Lawrence Journal-World with answers to some commonly asked questions about the proposal, read Q&A on Lawrence police headquarters, sales tax.
 Visit the Friends of Lawrence Police website (in favor of the proposal) here.
 Visit the Lawrencians Against The New Police Headquarters Facebook page here.